 Check your passwords and change them if necessary

 Are you using the same password across multiple sites?
 Or do you think you’re being clever and are changing the number at the end?
 You don’t even need to check HaveIBeenPwned — you know that password’s been cracked somewhere.

 You need to make sure you have a unique password for your WordPress administrative account on your site.
 Luckily, WordPress makes it easy to generate one, but then it’s a matter of remembering it.
-Look into password safes like KeePass, 1Password or LastPass and make sure you keep that safe and secure as well.
+Look into password safes like KeePass or 1Password and make sure you keep that safe and secure as well.

 Review who has administrative privileges

 Did you give a developer admin rights on your WordPress install to fix something?
 What about people who have left the company?
 Do you even have an account with an “Admin” login?

 All of these are easy ways for people to get into your site.
 Go through your list of users and if there’s anyone on there who shouldn’t have rights to your site, set them to “No role for this site”.
 That means that even if they log in, they can’t do anything on the site, and, if you’re running a blog with individual authors, it’ll still keep them listed as the author of articles.

 And if you’ve actually made an administrative account with the login of “admin”, please change it.
 You’ve pretty much just left your front door open there.

 Make sure you’re using legitimate plugins and themes

 Cracked versions of plugins and themes just lead to more problems, not just because you’re pirating software from an already fragile industry, but you’re also opening up your site to anything and everything.
 If you can’t afford that particular plugin or theme, look at the free alternatives — often, you’ll find something that works even better than the paid version.